OrestisStefanou/OrestisStefanou.github.io/_posts/2022-12-13-Investor-Discovery-Service.md

 - Find top performing stocks in each sector.
 - Easy to understand metrics to compare a stock’s performance with the rest of the stocks.
 - Different ways to filter stocks either by collections or sectors.
+- Leverage machine learning for price estimations
+- Analyze the financials of a stock for a depth fundamental analysis

 ## Endpoints Documentation